themetaschemer/malt/README.md

 also available at [www.thelittlelearner.com](https://www.thelittlelearner.com).

 # Changelog

+6/16/2023 - Added `concat` operation to concatenate tensors in all three implementations.

 3/19/2023 - As of commit c8220b5, the default implementation of tensors has been switched to `learner` to enable all readers to be